corenzan/readonly.js/README.md

 ## License

-The MIT License © 2013 Corenzan.
+The MIT License © 2013 Arthur Corenzan.
 See [LICENSE.md](LICENSE.md) for full notice.